MCResourcePile/addon-project/src/content/wiki/ranks/juniormoderator.md

 #### Description

 A moderator's primary task is to uphold and enforce order in the server by ensuring that the rules are followed.
-They punish those who break them, and help keep the server, both in Minecraft and in Discord, a friendly place by upholding the rules.
+They punish those who break them, and help keep the server, both in Minecraft and in Discord, a friendly place for all players.

 #### Requirements